getgud-io/cpp-getgud-sdk/README.md

 std::string matchGuid = GetGudSdk::StartMatch(gameGuid, matchMode, mapName);
 ```

-When you start a new live Match you get a `matchGuid`, you will need to use it when you add Actions, Chat Data and Report Data to this live Match.
+When you start a new live Match you get a `matchGuid`, you will need to use it when you add Actions, Chat Data, and Report Data to this live Match.

-A live Match is where you are going to accumulate actions, chat data and reports for this live Match entity.
-Remember a single live Game will have one or more live Matches, each match will contain it's own actions, chat and reports.
+A live Match is where you are going to accumulate actions, chat data, and reports for this live Match entity.
+Remember a single live Game will have one or more live Matches, each match will contain its actions, chat, and reports.

 You do not have to Stop the match manually, this is done for you automatically when you `MarkEndGame`

 ### Adding Actions to live Match

-When the live Match is started, you can add Actions, Chat Data and Reports to this match.
+When the live Match is started, you can add Actions, Chat Data, and Reports to this match.
 There are 6 Action types you can add to the Match.
 We call them the primal 6 actions.
 Let's dive into each Action Type.

 #### Spawn Action